pivotal/docs-credhub-service-broker/README.md

 ## Contributing to Documentation

-If there is some documentation to add for an unreleased patch version of Cloud Service Broker then create a branch off of the **live** branch you intend to modify and create a pull request against that branch.
+If there is some documentation to add for an unreleased patch version, then create a branch off of the **live** branch you intend to modify and create a pull request against that branch.
 After the version that change is targeting is released, the pull request can be merged and will be live the next time a documentation deployment occurs.